dsartori/pathfinding.js/README.md

 pathfinding.js
 ==============

-Pathfinding demo from Hackforge Tech Talk.
+Pathfinding demo built for a Hackforge Tech Talk.

-This script was tested on OS X Mavericks using Node.
+There is an interactive web demo at https://dsartori.github.io/pathfinding.js

+Use demo.js to demonstrate the algorithms from a command line with Node.js.